inteli-poc/inteli-demo/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 <!--

-Have you read VITALam's Code of Conduct?
+Have you read INTELI's Code of Conduct?
 By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/digicatapult/inteli-demo/.github/blob/main/CODE_OF_CONDUCT.md

 -->